 Closing the gap and monitoring interventions

-The key statistics within GO 4 Schools are broken down by focus group, such as Pupil Premium, for you automatically, so it is easy to measure and monitor the gap.
+The key statistics within GO 4 Schools are broken down by focus groups, such as Pupil Premium, automatically, so it is easy to measure and monitor the gap.

 In addition to the demographic data we take from your MIS, you can define your own custom focus groups within GO 4 Schools.